ageyev/ageyev.github.io/static/print/en.territory.1.0.1.md

 The legal approach consists of formulating general legal norms applicable to the situation and drawing conclusions based on them, based on the established facts.
 Moreover, "legal norm" means that this norm applies in similar situations.
 That is, if we are talking about borders and occupation, then we must first define the rules applicable to borders and occupation in general, not just in relation to Israel, but in general.

-## Applicable rules of international law
+## **Applicable rules of international law**

 So, following the legal approach, we will first formulate legal norms and principles and then draw conclusions from them.

 As you can see, this approach is radically opposed to the approach adopted today.

-And these principles, despite their clear simplicity and obviousness, lead to conclusions that are contrary to both the position of most UN documents and the position of the Supreme Court of Israel.
+And these principles, despite their apparent simplicity and obviousness, lead to conclusions that are contrary to both the position of most UN documents and the position of the Supreme Court of Israel.

 These principles are as follows: